Medinah Country Club (No. 3) - Golf Digest

-Medinah No. 3 is Exhibit A for the notion that great golf courses aren't created, but evolve.
+Medinah No. 3 is Exhibit A for the notion that great golf courses aren’t created, but evolve.
 A major tournament site since 1949, it has undergone a succession of remodelings and has improved with every session.
 Its par-3 17th is the most prominent example.
 It was shifted to a new location in 1986, to precede a whole new 18th hole.
 (The original 17th is now the 13th.)
-Ten years later, the 17th green was moved away from a lakefront to a spot atop a hill, but after Tiger Woods' first (of two) PGA Championship victories on the course, the green was moved back down to water's edge, where it remains today.
-For the 2012 Ryder Cup, consulting architect Rees Jones created a totally new par-4 15th, with a pond along both fairway and green to pose risks and rewards.
+Ten years later, the 17th green was moved away from a lakefront to a spot atop a hill, but after Tiger Woods’ first (of two) PGA Championship victories on the course, the green was moved back down to water’s edge, where it remains today.
 Like a fine wine, Medinah has gotten better with age.

 “This is one big, bold and very demanding golf course.
 Insanely hard from the tips.
 The par 3s (three of the four) are good but repetitive in their look and shot demands.
 Testing par 4s and fairly interesting par 5s.
 Just one of those great tests of golf, albeit not necessarily inspiring.”